warden-protocol/wardenprotocol/docs/docs/operate-a-node/delegation-plan.md

 - Governance participation of at least 80%
 - Minimal slashing rate
 - Timely upgrades and responsiveness to protocol release

+**Note:** Validators are slashed when they demonstrate malicious behavior.

 ## Undelegation criteria